Foods That Cause Mucus Anti-Mucus Diet

 4. Milk

-A study from 2001 found that drinking milk increased the production of mucus in the nose and throat.
+A study found that drinking milk increased the production of mucus in the nose and throat.
 The study found that participants who drank milk had more mucus in their noses when they blew their noses, and they were also more likely to have a sore throat.

 Milk was also linked with an increase in the number of colds people experienced.